containers/space-grade-linux/README.md

 ### Whats required to make it work

-A rocket, engine, launchpad and parachute.
+A rocket, engine, launchpad, recovery wadding and parachute.
 If you are starting and have tidy budget look for Beginner model kit and A8-3 Engine.
 The beginner kits usually contain Launch pads, a kit to build rocket and parachute.
 However, if you don't have time to build a rocket, buy one already assembled.

 ### Models for Testing